daattali/beautiful-jekyll/_posts/2018-02-04-good_design.md

 ![](/img/wso_dormtrak.png)

-Again, a nice straightforward navigation bar with an explanation of Dormtrak.
+Again, a nice straightforward navigation bar with an explanation of Dormtrak with quantitative-based rankings of dorms.

 Consensus from students is that WSO is an example of good design.